GrandLamas/packets/README.md

 <code>server.getEventHandler().subscribe(ClientConnectEvent.class, (connectEvent) -> System.out.println("Connected client " + connectEvent.client().getAddress().toString()));
 </code>

-Some of the events implement <code>Cancellable</code>.
-Those events can be cancelled using <code>Cancellable#setCancelled</code>.
+Some events implement <code>Cancellable</code>.
+Some of these events can be cancelled using <code>Cancellable#setCancelled</code>.

 ### List of events
-**Connect**:<br>
+**NetworkAdapter events**:<br>

+    - AdapterOpenEvent - Triggered when an adapter has been opened
+    - AdapterCloseEvent - Triggered when an adapter has been closed
-    - ClientConnectEvent - Triggered when a new client connects
+    - AdpterShutdownEvent - Triggered when an dapter has been shutdown

+**Server events**:<br>

-    - ClientDisconnectEvent - Triggered when a client disconnects
+    - ClientConnectEvent - Triggered when a client connects to a server

-**Packet**:<br>
+**Client events**:<br>

-    - PacketReceiveEvent - Triggered when a packet has been received from the client
+    - PacektSendEvent - Triggered when a packet has been sent
-    - ServerClientPacketSendEvent - Triggered when a packet is about to be sent to a client
+    - PacketReceiveEvent - Triggered when a packet has been received

 ## Packet-IDs
 Following IDs for packets are already used any **may not be used** by the user again:<br>